21 Shade Perennials For Zone 5 Gardens

 Japanese Pachysandra is a white flowered perennial that does well in partial to full shade.

-If you are looking for a plant that you can set and forget, Japanese Pachysandra may be a great choice for you.
+If you are looking for a plant that you can set and forget, Japanese pachysandra may be a great choice for you.
 It can tolerate a range of conditions and is an enthusiastic grower, thanks to its rhizomatous roots.
 However, this ability to spread can mean that it needs attention if you want to prevent too much spread.

-Japanese Pachysandra is used primarily as a groundcover.
+Japanese pachysandra is used primarily as a groundcover.
 However, it is also valued for its small, white flowers.
 The foliage of this plant is thick, dark green, and uniquely shaped.
 The leaves are small and ovular with some serration.

 Rodgers Flower